pcfreak30/skyd/doc/api/index.html.md

 If the pinned skyfile should overwrite any file currently at the provided siapath.

-**root** | bool\
-If the siapath should reference the root of the renter's filesystem.

-**timeout** | int\
-If 'timeout' is set, the download will fail if the Skyfile cannot be retrieved before it expires.
-Note that this timeout does not cover the actual download time, but rather covers the TTFB.
-Timeout is specified in seconds, a timeout value of 0 will be ignored.
-If no timeout is given, the default will be used, which is a 30 second timeout.
-The maximum allowed timeout is 900s (15 minutes).

 **priceperms** | string\
 'price per millisecond' is a value that helps the downloader determine whether to download from cheaper hosts or faster hosts.
 For a ppms of '0', the